We are now open for applications to cohort 6 until 31 December 2019.

-In the Regulatory Sandbox application form you have to explain your proposition and how it meets our eligibility criteria:
+The application form includes space for you to explain how your proposition meets our eligibility criteria.
+The table below includes information on each criteria:

 |Criteria||Key questions||Positive indicators||Negative indicators|